slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field."
 -- Niels Bohr [1885]*

-> *"First a punch is just a punch.
-Then a puch is not only a punch.
-And finally a punch is just a punch."
--- Bruce Lee [1940]*

 True experts recognize the limits of what they know and what they do not know.

 Introverts have more probability of being an expert in their field.
 Extraversion is not good for mastery.